NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/merge_lidar_geotiff_files_py/merge_lidar_geotiff_files_py.md

 To complete these materials, you will use data available from the NEON 2018 Data Institute teaching datasets available for download.

-The combined data sets below contain about 10 GB of data.
-Please consider how large your hard drive is prior to downloading.
-If needed you may want to use an external hard drive.

 The LiDAR and imagery data used to create this raster teaching data subset were collected over the
 <a href="http://www.neonscience.org/" target="_blank"> National Ecological Observatory Network's</a>